conan-io/conan-io.github.io/_posts/2021-03-31-Bintray-sunset-timeline.markdown

 of JFrog Bintray which are relevant to users of Conan Package Manager"
 ---

+### Updates made on 2021-04-23

+As of 2021-04-23, we have added three new relevant dates to the timeline:

+* 2021-04-23 : New URL for ConanCenter remote announced
+* 2021-04-25 : New maintenance date added
+* 2021-04-26 : ConanCenter now EXCLUDED and Unaffected by Bintray Brownout

 On February 3rd, [JFrog officially announced the planned sunset of Bintray](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/), the popular binary hosting service.
 Many users of Conan have been using Bintray